britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-07.md

 on the web servers involved, would be an inference.

 Collaborator:
 : An entity that is a legitimate participant in a communication, and provides information about that communication to an attacker.
-Collaborators may either deliberately or unwittingly cooperate with the attacker, in the latter case because the attacker has exploited some technology used by the collaborator.
+Collaborators may either deliberately or unwittingly cooperate with the attacker, in the latter case because the attacker has subverted the collaborator through technical, social, or other means.

 Key Exfiltration:
 : The transmission of cryptographic keying material for an encrypted communication